How To Submit

 - Bad-faith arguments and logical fallacies (see THIS and THIS for what we mean)

 - Excessive & unnecessary (at our discretion as readers) violence and sexual content

 Please consider 3 months after your submission an acceptable timeline to hear back from us about the status of your submission.
-Right now, one person is going through everything, so
+Right now, one person is going through everything, so bear with us!

 What If I’m Rejected